VeriMails vs Mails.so

 Try VeriMails Free

-100 free credits.
+100 free credits on signup.
 No credit card required.
 Verify a real sample before sending your next list.

 Start Free